|Hunting Home||Contact Us||News||DNR Home|

 Q. Is the buck season a hunter’s choice season?

 No. Hunters must possess a valid Class NN stamp to hunt antlerless deer.
-The 2012 antlerless deer season will be open to nonresidents on Oct.
-25-27, 2012 (private land only) and on private and public land during Nov.
-19-Dec.
-1, Dec.
-13-15 and Dec.
-28-31, 2012 in 48 counties or parts thereof.
-This is not a hunter’s choice season in the counties where the antlerless deer season is open at the same time as the Buck Firearms Season.
-Hunters may take only one deer per day; therefore, a buck and an antlerless deer may not be taken on the same day.
+The 2013 antlerless deer season will be open to nonresidents on Oct.
+24-26, 2013 (private land only) and on private and public land during Nov.
+25-Dec.
+7, Dec.
+19-21 and Dec.
+28-31, 2013 in 51 counties or parts thereof.
+This is not a hunter’s choice season in the counties where the antlerless deer season is open at the same time as the buck firearms season.
+Hunters may take two deer per day; however, only one antlered deer may be taken on any given day.

 Yes.
 All nonresidents (except those who have a WV lifetime license) regardless of age, are required to possess a nonresident license.
 Both resident and nonresident hunters born on or after January 1, 1975 must show proof of completing a certified hunter education course prior to purchasing a base license.
 Nonresident hunters between the ages of 8 and 17 may purchase a nonresident junior sportsman license (XXJ) for $16 along with a CS/LE stamp for $13 to take one buck gun, one archery and one muzzleloader deer (during the traditional seasons).
 Additional licenses are required to hunt antlerless deer and to take additional archery and firearm deer.